 Scallop fisheries in New Zealand

-- SCA 1 – Northland scallop fishery: Currently open and actively fished with some scallop beds overfished, particularly in the Far North.
+- SCA 1 – Northland scallop fishery: Closed as of April 2022 with scallop beds depleted, particularly in the Far North.
 Read here.

 - SCA 7 – Southern scallop fishery: Currently closed due to low numbers of scallops.
 Read more here.